Education

 refereed journal articles

-Burgess, Helen, Stacey Pigg & Krystin Gollihue.
-(Forthcoming, 2019).
+Burgess, Helen, Stacey Pigg & Krys Gollihue.
+(2019).
 The fates of things.
 Enculturation.

-Gollihue, Krystin & Mai Nou Xiong-Gum.
-(Forthcoming, 2020).
+Gollihue, Krys & Mai Nou Xiong-Gum.
+(2020).
 Dataweaving: Textiles as data materialization.
 Kairos: A Journal of Rhetoric, Technology, and Pedagogy.

 chapters in edited collections

-Gollihue, Krystin & Browning, Abigail.
-(Forthcoming, 2019).
+Gollihue, Krys & Abigail Browning.
+(2019).
 Towards a feminist critical making.
 In Loes Bogers & Letizia Chiappini’s (eds.)
 Critical Makers Reader.
 Amsterdam: Institute for Network Cultures.

 conference proceedings